Times of Need

 A falling object accident by itself doesn’t establish a Section 240 violation.
 When an owner, contractor, or its agent fails to provide a safety device in connection with gravity dangers and this failure is the legal cause of the worker’s injury, the court can impose absolute liability.
 In order to establish liability in court, a lawyer will need to show that an object that was being hoisted or secured fell due to the inadequacy or absence of a safety device of the kind to which the statute refers.
 You might have a claim, for instance, if while you were working, a transformer that was not fully secured fell on you and you’d not been given proper safety devices to guard against that possibility.

 In order to avoid liability under Section 240, the defendant will need to show there were safety devices available that you unreasonably did not use.
-A defendant may also be able avoid liability by showing your actions were the sole legal cause of the falling object accident.
+A defendant may also be able to avoid liability by showing your actions were the sole legal cause of the falling object accident.

 New York Labor Law 241(6)